Board of Directors

 Terrie Bates

 Terrie Bates is President of Water Resources Consulting, Inc., which provides environmental and water resource professional consulting services on local, state, and federal planning initiatives.
 Prior to that, she spent 35 years as an executive manager for the South Florida Water Management District working on environmental restoration, water quality improvement, water supply protection and flood control operations.
 Terrie holds a Bachelor of Science in Forest Resources & Conservation from the University of Florida with a major in Wildlife Ecology and an MPA from Florida Atlantic University.
 Terrie was an early supporter of Warrior Canine Connection, discovering the organization through explore.org and the Holly Half Dozen live cam.
 She was a founding member of the Extreme Puppy Watchers (EPWs), the nationwide, grassroots support group for WCC and regularly assists in organizing EPW events and fundraisers.
-She is the proud Puppy Parent for former WCC service dogs-in-training Captain and Piccone and is currently raising WCC’s Jane.
+She is the proud Puppy Parent for former WCC service dogs-in-training Captain, Piccone, and Jane and is currently raising WCC’s Donut.

 Rosemarie Kraus